NecRaul/rightstufanime-discount-mailer/README.md

 Mails you if anything on your public wishlist(s) is on discount.

+This repository is archived due to rightstufanime shutting down their services.

+## Public Archive

+As October 10, 2023 rightstufanime shut down their services.

 ## Requirements

 `requests` is used to get the website content.